One Day in Malaga: The Ultimate Itinerary with Local Tips

 I love being a tourist in my city, and I’m sharing what a day could look like for you!

-There’s more to Malaga than the misconception that it is a beach holiday.
-You can visit historical buildings like the Alcazaba and cathedral, visit a wide variety of museums and art galleries, and eat delicious food.
+There’s more to Malaga than the misconception that it’s a beach holiday.
+You can visit historical buildings like the Alcazaba and the cathedral, visit a wide variety of museums and art galleries, and eat delicious food.

-Although spending more than a day in Malaga will give you a chance to discover its hidden gems and other places of interest, one day is enough to see all the important sights.
+Although spending more than a day in Malaga will give you a chance to discover its hidden gems and other places of interest, one day is enough to see all the key sights.

 In this blog, I’ll tell you how to make the most of your day in my hometown.
 Whether you’re going on a day trip to Malaga or spending a full day, I’ll share what to include in your itinerary and give you local tips.